Ahlfors-regular conformal dimension and energies of graph maps: Introduction

 In fact we expect that $q_*=q^*$: \begin{conjecture} For any recurrent virtual graph endomorphism $[\pi,\phi]$, the function $q \mapsto \oE^q[\pi,\phi]$ is either constant or strictly decreasing. \end{conjecture} In particular if $[\pi,\phi]$ is forward-expanding then (since $\oE^1[\pi,\phi] \ge 1$ and $\oE^\infty[\pi,\phi] < 1$), the conjecture would imply that

 and Theorem~\ref{thm:crit-sandwich} characterizes $\ARCdim$.

-One might expect more to be true in Conjecture~\ref{conj:crit-equality}, for instance that $q \mapsto \log \oE^q[\pi,\phi]$ is a convex function of~$q$.
+One might expect more to be true in Conjecture~\ref{conj:crit-equality}, in particular some type of convexity of the function $q \mapsto \oE^q[\pi,\phi]$ (after some reparametrization of the domain and/or range).
 More generally, it would be interesting to know the relationship between our constructions and more classical constructions in thermodynamic formalism.
 In this vein, we remark that Das, Przytycki, Tiozzo, and Urbański \cite{DPTZ19:CoarseExpanding} have developed the thermodynamic formalism in a setting which includes the topologically coarse expanding conformal maps $f\co \cJ \to \cJ$ considered here.